jakesiney/Cloud-Reliability-Project/README.md

 ## Approach and Investigation

 Our initial focus was on enhancing the system's reliability.
-To address user-reported issues, we delved into the problem by utilizing Amazon CloudWatch to analyse the application logs.
+To address user reported issues, we delved into the problem by utilising Amazon CloudWatch to analyse the application logs.
 Through this investigation, we discovered a significant volume of failed API requests occurring at the server endpoints.
 This crucial insight allowed us to pinpoint the root causes of the issues users were experiencing.

 ## Implementation of NGINX Reverse Proxy Server